 Edit your Rules any time by navigating back to the project and selecting the Rule you want to update.

-You can edit a Rule by clicking the pencil icon next to the Rule from your toolbar.
+You can edit a Rule by clicking the pencil icon next to the Rule on your sidebar.

 Pausing a Rule

-You can pause a Rule at any time by clicking the pencil icon next to the Rule from your toolbar
+You can pause a Rule at any time by clicking the pencil icon next to the Rule on your sidebar

 Click the toggle icon to pause your Rule.